msimerson/mail-dmarc/README.md

 ## spf

-The spf method accepts a hashref or named arguments:
+The spf method works exactly the same as dkim.
+It accepts named arguments, a hashref, or an arrayref:

     $dmarc->spf(
         domain => 'example.com',